 He gave me the number to Autism Speaks and told me to give them a call.
 It made perfect sense.
 Everyone has heard of them and they are supposed to be an advocacy agency.

 I called them and they told me that our local chapter was going to be at the local disability fair.
 I was excited because I would get some information.
 I went to the fair.
 I got information about different services that my son would be eligible for.
 Nothing for adults.
 I thought that was weird.
 Then I get to the Autism Speaks table.
 My son waves hello.
 He was not speaking at the time.
 I mention that I was looking into getting evaluated because I suspected I am autistic.
 She asked me how many children I had.
 I said 3 (it was three at the time).

 What she said to me next was shocking.
 “YOU SHOULD NOT HAVE BRED!
 We do not need any more people with autism.
 What is wrong with you?”

 I took my son out of the fair.
 I was really distraught.
 I even tried calling the agency number again.
 No one wanted to hear from me.
-They just ignored this ever happened.
+They just ignored this ever happening.

 From that day forward I have a personal grudge against Autism Speaks and everything they stand for.

-It was founded by Bob Wright in Febuary of 2005.
+It was founded by Bob Wright in February 2005.
 He was the Vice Chairman of General Electric.
 He formed this organization soon after his grandson was diagnosed.